-In 2019, a number of major restaurant brands actually launched large-scale marketing campaigns in honor of LGBTQ+ Pride month.
-Sweetgreen partnered with Covenant House to raise awareness for LGBTQ+ homeless youth and donated $1 from each bowl purchased on June 2nd to support programming for LGBTQ+ youth.
+In 2019, a number of major restaurant brands actually launched large-scale marketing campaigns in honor of LGBTQIA+ Pride month.
+Sweetgreen partnered with Covenant House to raise awareness for LGBTQIA+ homeless youth and donated $1 from each bowl purchased on June 2nd to support programming for LGBTQIA+ youth.
 Shake Shack sold limited edition Pride swag and donated $25,000 to The Trevor Project.
-Chipotle’s “Love What Makes You Real” retail collection also benefitted and celebrated the LGBTQ community this past June.
+Chipotle’s “Love What Makes You Real” retail collection also benefitted and celebrated the LGBTQIA+ community this past June.

-Major LGBTQ+ inclusive restaurant marketing campaigns were not a part of the social consciousness even a few years ago.
+Major LGBTQIA+ inclusive restaurant marketing campaigns were not a part of the social consciousness even a few years ago.
 So what is responsible for the sudden change?

 Edelman research found that a brand’s political and social stance is 59% of the decision-making process for potential customers.
 A 2018 survey conducted by Community and Marketing Insights found that more than 75% of Americans choose to spend their money at establishments that support equality.